Fighter19/hello-world-clang-wince/README.md

 As long as the used libraries are only "import libraries", the linker will generate code and the symbols will be resolved at load time on the device.

-Furthermore, the string in the main file "wazzup" needs to be put as the last variable into the last compilation unit, to make the linker generate a PE file, where IMAGE_IMPORT_DESCRIPTOR lands on multiples of 8.
+Furthermore, the string in the main file needs these spaces, to make the linker generate a PE file, where IMAGE_IMPORT_DESCRIPTOR lands on multiples of 8.

 # What is this good for?